bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

     1. Pre-processing assets to do expensive work "during development time", so Bevy Apps can be deployed with assets that are prettier, smaller, and/or faster to load.
     2. Enabling configuring assets with `.meta` files.
 For example, you could define a texture compression level, the filter it should use, or the target format.
 * **Scene System Improvements**: This release saw a lot of investment in Reflection.
 We can now build the next iteration of the scene system on top of it, with a nicer scene format, nested scenes, and improved workflows.
+* **Bevy UI Improvements**: In preparation for the visual Bevy Editor, we will be improving the capabilities and user experince of Bevy UI.
 * **Bevy Jam #2**: [Bevy Jam #1](https://itch.io/jam/bevy-jam-1) was a massive success: 74 entries, 1,618 ratings, and lots of good community vibes.
 Now that **Bevy 0.8** is released, it's time to jam again!
 We'll release details on this soon.
 To stay in the loop, follow [@BevyEngine](https://twitter.com/BevyEngine) on Twitter and join the [Official Bevy Discord](https://discord.gg/bevy).

 ## Support Bevy